mdlayher/ynl/Documentation/netlink/intro.rst

 Dump consistency
 ----------------

-Some of the data structures kernel uses for storing objects make it hard to provide an atomic snapshot of all the objects (without impacting the fast-paths updating them).
+Some of the data structures kernel uses for storing objects make it hard to provide an atomic snapshot of all the objects in a dump (without impacting the fast-paths updating them).

-The ``NLM_F_DUMP_INTR`` flag may be set on any message in the dump or the ``NLMSG_DONE`` message if the dump was interrupted and may be inconsistent (e.g. missing objects).
-User space should retry the dump if it sees that flag.
+Kernel may set the ``NLM_F_DUMP_INTR`` flag on any message in a dump (including the ``NLMSG_DONE`` message) if the dump was interrupted and may be inconsistent (e.g. missing objects).
+User space should retry the dump if it sees the flag set.

 Introspection
 -------------

-The basic instrospection can be seen in :ref:`_res_fam` already.
+The basic introspection abilities are enabled by access to the Family object as reported in :ref:`res_fam`.
+User can query information about the Generic Netlink family, including which operations are supported by the kernel and what attributes the kernel understands.
+Family information includes the highest ID of an attribute kernel can parse, a separate command (``CTRL_CMD_GETPOLICY``) provides detailed information about supported attributes, including ranges of values the kernel accepts.

-User space can query information about the Generic Netlink family, including which operations are supported and what attributes the kernel understands.
-This is useful in rare cases when user space needs to make sure that the kernel has support for a feature before issuing a request.
+Querying family information is useful in rare cases when user space needs to make sure that the kernel has support for a feature before issuing a request.

 .. _nlmsg_pid: